 A trendy pick we can all get behind, "Pecos Spice" may remind you of the desert-chic aesthetic that's become so big lately.
 "I’m a sucker for an earth-toned paint color," admits Wright.
 "There's just something about a color you would find in your natural surroundings that makes you feel at home!"

 Kelly Moore Sea Pine

 Just gazing at this muted, serene shade for a few minutes is enough to make anyone feel a little more relaxed.
 For Decorist designer Lauren Martin-Moro, founder of Los Angeles studio LMDA, the hue is reminiscent of scenic forest views.
-"This master bedroom is located on the second floor of a house with lovely treetop views, so we wanted to envelop the room in comfort and echo the natural outdoor surroundings," she explains.
+"This primary bedroom is located on the second floor of a house with lovely treetop views, so we wanted to envelop the room in comfort and echo the natural outdoor surroundings," she explains.
 Sea Pine served as the perfect "grounding color to anchor the room while subtly highlighting the neutral colors found in the larger furnishings," she says.

 Sherwin Williams Halcyon Green

 Another soft grey-green that feels unmistakably calming, this hue from Sherwin Williams is a favorite of Decorist designer Jessie Yoon of Casa Nolita—a designer who often returns to muted hues when crafting her spaces.
 "Don't be afraid of pastel colors with low saturation for walls!" she advises.
 "They look soothing, and easily complement other accent colors."